ajs17/memills/content/people/mills-edward-hallock-1819-family/features/corfu-eh-mills-co.md

 ---
-title: "E. H. Mills & Co., Corfu NY"
+title: "The Mills Family in Corfu NY"
 weight: 6
 ---

-E. H. Mills & Co. general merchandise and dry goods in Corfu NY.
+The family moved to Corfu NY in the early 1860's where Edward would start E. H. Mills & Co. general merchandise and dry goods with Charles Pine as one of his partners.
+Horace would clerk in the store for his father, and eventually commit suicide.
+Mary Ann was a member of First Presbyterian Church of Corfu.

 <!--more-->